peeweek/VFXDoc/docs/shaders/dotproduct.md

 # Dot Product

-Dot product (a.k.a Scalar Product) is a pretty common math algebraic operation used in trigonometry that helps solving many cases.
+Dot product (also known as *Scalar Product*) is a pretty common math algebraic operation used in trigonometry that helps solving many cases.
 It works by comparing two vectors of any length and **returns a value based on their length and the angle they are forming.**

 ## Principles

-### Behaviors
+### Behavior

 ![](img/angle-vectors.png)